-The goal of the ILRI/BMZ One Health Research, Education, Outreach and Awareness Centre is to improve the health of humans, animals and ecosystems through capacity building, strengthening local, regional and global networks, evidence-based policy advice in the context of One Health by setting up a central facility for One Health in sub-Saharan Africa.
+The goal of the One Health Research, Education and Outreach Centre for Africa is to improve the health of humans, animals and ecosystems through capacity building, strengthening local, regional and global networks, evidence-based policy advice in the context of One Health by setting up a central facility for One Health in sub-Saharan Africa.

-The investment covers four thematic areas: control of zoonotic diseases, food safety, and prevention and control of antimicrobial resistance.
+The investment covers three thematic areas: control of zoonotic diseases, food safety, and prevention and control of antimicrobial resistance.

 - Research as the basis for science and academia, policy advice, recommendations for interventions including donor investments